Carbide Base Audio Isolation Feet

 Transmissibility

-The Carbide Base footer is unique among audio footers in its ability to effectively both isolate and damp the lowest audible frequencies.
-Low frequencies are important to isolate as they travel with little impedance throughout the room and equipment, degrading audio fidelity along the way.
+The Carbide Base footers excel in their ability to effectively both isolate and damp the lowest audible frequencies.
+Low frequencies are important to isolate as they travel with little impedance throughout the room structure and equipment, degrading audio fidelity along the way.
 The reduction of these structure-borne vibrations improves midrange clarity and bass extension by reducing the masking effect brought on by room structure noise.
 This reduction in noise transmission provides equally important improvements in the high frequencies.

 Spikes

-Horizontal vibration energy transmitted from a 2-way loudspeaker into a 13.6 kg (30 lbs.) weighted aluminum plate placed on top of the loudspeaker.
-Measurements were taken with the plate on 4 floor spikes and then with the plate on 4 of the Evo version of the Carbide Base footers.
-Super Light ViscoRings™ were used.
-Horizontal acceleration was measured with a ACH-01 sensor, 10 dB gain, using 30 Hz to 10 kHz log swept sine excitation.
+Horizontal vibration energy transmitted from a 2-way loudspeaker into a 3.6 kg (8 lbs.) weight placed on top of the loudspeaker.
+Measurements were taken with the weight on 3 floor spikes and then with the weight on a Carbide Base footer with a Super Light ViscoRing™ installed.
+Horizontal acceleration was measured with a ACH-01 sensor, 10 dB gain, using 30 Hz to 8 kHz log swept sine excitation.

 Loss Factor